NREL/HPC/CONTRIBUTING.md

 *  Any links to internal files must be the relative path to it from the referencing file, not the absolute path.
 *  Code blocks will be automatically highlighted when rendered on the website, so include them or `inline code` wherever appropriate instead of terminal screenshots.

-### Markdown content and structure
-* The intent of training or tutorial materials is to show someone who does not know how to do what you do how to do it.
-Err on the side of verbosity.

-* Where you can assume that a user should have worked through training materials conceptually prior to the current ones, cross-reference them (mention and hyperlink).
-This also applies to information on the HPC website.
-In general, where you can refer someone to well crafted information online that's more extensive or well constructed than you have time or space to write, do so through a hyperlink.

-### General Advice

-* As the content generation process evolves, some contributions will undoubtedly stand out as exemplary.
-Don't be shy about copying those in style, syntax, etc.

-* Always preview the rendered output.
-GitHub's specific rendering has unique features and inconsistencies with other platforms.